ozcanay/TemplateMetaprogramming/README.md

 This rule applies during overload resolution of **function** templates: When substituting the explicitly specified or deduced type for the template parameter fails, the specialization is discarded from the overload set instead of causing a compile error.

-We can use SFINAE with enable_if and void_t. enable_if is old, void_t is newer; however concepts should be used to remove functions from the candidate set.
+We can use SFINAE with enable_if and void_t. enable_if is old, void_t is newer and easier to use; however concepts should be used to remove functions from the candidate set.

 This feature is used in template metaprogramming.

+Need for SFINAE is largely minimized with the concepts introduced to the language in C++20.
 Alternatives to SFINAE
 We have at least three things, from more conventional to the more modern in order:

 1. tag dispatching